 White shark communities are commonly concentrated in highly productive temperate coastal waters, which are defined as having a large number of fish and marine mammals.
 Examples of these waters include those off the coasts of the northeastern and western United States, Chile, southern Australia, and New Zealand.

-Although some white sharks may venture into tropical or far-off waters on their own, field research reveals that the majority of them return to these moderate feeding grounds every year.
+Although some white sharks may venture into tropical or far-off waters on their own, field research reveals that the majority of them return to their moderate feeding grounds every year.
 Sharks come in a variety of species, with sizes ranging from smaller than a person’s hand to larger than a bus.

 Is it Normal for Sharks to Circle Boats?